 La Petite Maison de Cucuron is a well-established restaurant worth checking out.
 The village is home to a small museum: Musée Marc Deydier which has free entry and has some photos and history of the village on display.
 The village’s history goes back to Roman times and you can see medieval remnants as you stroll through the streets and admire the ancient churches, the bell tower and ruined keep.

-Oppède-le-Vieux is a small, but rather pretty hilltop village which has been named an “Outstanding Heritage Site” with ancient ruins of a chateau perched high on the rocks.
+Oppède-le-Vieux is a small, but rather pretty hilltop village which has been named an “Outstanding Heritage Site” with ancient ruins of a castle perched high on the rocks.
 Not for the faint-hearted as you have to park your car outside the village and walk a good 5-10 minutes uphill.
 A further 10-15 minute walk up a stone path and you’ll have reached the castle and church of Notre-Dame-d’Alydon situated above the village and be rewarded with some incredible views over the Luberon valley below.

 The village has some stunning restored 15th and 16th-century houses you can admire as you stroll through the streets.
 Sit in the peaceful square for a few moments and soak up the atmosphere, get a drink at one of the outdoor cafés, this is what a holiday in the Luberon is all about.